Amarisoft

 Selecting Proper Subnet for WiFi Network

-When you want to connect the Callbox or UEsim to WiFi network, be careful of setting the subnet of your WiFi Network.
-I would suggest NOT to use the subnet that is possibly used by any of the callbox / UEsim network interface.
-If your WiFi network subnet collides with the subnet used by Callbox or UEsim, you may see various strange behavior.
-In my experience, some of the device in the WiFi network is impacted by the collision.
-Try to avoid the following subnet for your WiFi network (Most of the WiFi Access Point would allow you change the subnet as you like).
+When you connect the Callbox or UEsim to a WiFi network, be careful about the subnet used by the WiFi network.
+It is better not to use a subnet that may already be used by any Callbox or UEsim network interface.
+If the WiFi subnet overlaps with a subnet used internally by the Callbox or UEsim, Linux routing may become ambiguous and you may see strange behavior.
+In some cases, not only the Callbox but also other devices in the same WiFi network can be affected by this subnet collision.

 Distance between WiFi Access Point and WiFi Range Extender